Title: The Cousins

 As long as the relationship exists between two consenting individuals, I am usually not picky when it comes to romance in books.
 Be it slow-build or heated collision, enemies-to-lovers or childhood friends-turned-love, or a romance built off unique circumstance and proximity, I tend to enjoy the presence of it in various forms when reading a novel.
 Unfortunately, the romance in The Cousins just was not it for me.

 It is eventually revealed that Jonah Story is actually Jonah North, an imposter sent by the real Story cousin to represent him in his stead.
 When Jonah and Millie began to exhibit feelings for one another, there are no familial ties between them, so they could safely start a relationship knowing that they were not really related.
 However, the knowledge that Millie, at least, had initially believed that she and Jonah were related and had still developed feelings for him in such a short time following his revelation made me feel troubled.
 Moreover, Jonah and Millie's coupling happened way too abruptly and defied the original impression they left on one another; they were irate with one another, and clashed in a variety of manners from the moment they met, and they just didn’t seem to click at all outside of physical attraction.
 After Jonah's secret was uncovered, they became attracted to one another with little buildup, leaving me perplexed by the disappearance of their mutual animosity and uneasy by how little regard they had for keeping up appearances as 'cousins' later in the text.
-Jonah and Millie's relationship appeared to be included primarily for the sake of adding drama rather than a desire to illustrate their love story, and I believe that The Cousins’ overall performance was could have performed better with its exclusion.
+Jonah and Millie's relationship appeared to be included primarily for the sake of adding drama rather than an actual desire to illustrate their love story, and I believe that The Cousins’ overall performance was could have performed better with its exclusion.

 The reason that the Story siblings were disinherited was pretty predictable; however, I didn’t realize just how deep the mystery ran, and that there was so much more hidden in the depths of the family’s secrets.
 The twist ending was a huge turn of events that I did not see coming, and it left me shocked and leafing back through the pages to see if I could have seen it coming.

 The Cousins is a decent young adult mystery novel with many intriguing twists and turns, and I did enjoy reading through it and discovering the secrets of the Story family.
 The romance between two young adults with nothing really in common and lacking in any tangible chemistry kind of brought the performance of the book down for me, and I also didn't really find myself sympathizing with any characters outside of Archer and Aubrey.
-However, at the end, what the novel set out to do was create a jarring mystery and shock its audience, and McManus certainly delivered with the twist at the book's climax.
+However, at the end, what the novel set out to do was create a compelling mystery and shock its audience, and McManus certainly delivered with the twist at the book's climax.
 It definitely was a huge bombshell, befitting of a family with as large a presence as the Storys.